solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 steps.
 This can be accomplished by utilizing the Platform as a Service (PaaS) offerings of Azure App Service and Azure Database for MySQL.

-However, modernizing your application and migrating them to these services may introduce some relatively small application changes.
+However, modernizing an application and migrating them to these aformentioned services may introduce some relatively small application changes.

 To implement this deployment, reference the [Cloud Deployment to Azure App Service] article.

 ## App Service with InApp MySQL

-If you have a small database that you want to be integrated with your application hosting environment, you can utilize a feature of Azure App Service that will allow you to deploy your database to the same App Service and connect through `localhost`.
+If the target database is relatively small, it is possible that it can be integrated with the application hosting environment.
+Azure App Service provides for this integrated hosting and allows for the deployment of the database to the same App Service and connectivity is provided through the `localhost` server name.

-Integration is accomplished through a built-in **myphpadmin** interface in the Azure Portal.
-From this admin portal, you can run any supported SQL commands to import or export your database.
+Administration and integration is accomplished through a built-in **myphpadmin** interface in the Azure Portal.
+From this admin portal, it is possible to run any supported SQL commands to import or export the database.

-The limits of the MySQL instance are primarily driven by the size of your corresponding [App Service Plan].
+The limits of the MySQL instance are primarily driven by the size of the corresponding [App Service Plan].
 The biggest factor about limits is normally the disk space allocated to any App Services in the Plan.
-App Service Plan storage sizes range from 1GB to 1TB; therefore, if you have a database that will grow past 1TB, you will need to host it in Flexible Server.
+App Service Plan storage sizes range from 1GB to 1TB; therefore, if a database will grow past 1TB, it cannot be hosted as InApp and it will need to be hosted it in Flexible Server.
 For a list of other limitations, reference [Announcing Azure App Service MySQL in-app].

 To implement this deployment, reference the [Cloud Deployment to Azure App Service with MySQL InApp] article.

 ## Continous Integration (CI) and Continous Delivery (CD)

-Doing manual deployments every time you make a change can be a very time-consuming endeavor.
+Doing manual deployments every time a change is made can be a very time-consuming endeavor.
 Utilizing an automated deployment approach can save a lot of time and effort.
-You can utilize both Azure DevOps and Github Actions to automatically deploy your code and database each time you perform a new commit to your codebase.
+Azure DevOps and Github Actions can be used to automatically deploy code and databases each time a new commit occurs in the codebase.

-Whether you choose to use DevOps or Github, you will need to do some setup work to support your deployments.
-This typically includes creating credentials that can connect to your target environment and deploy the release artifacts.
+Whether using Azure DevOps or Github, there will be some setup work to support the deployments.
+This typically includes creating credentials that can connect to the target environment and deploy the release artifacts.

 TODO: Need to replace all relative path links.

 To perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD] article.

-## Containerizing your layers with Docker
+## Containerizing layers with Docker

-By building your application and database with a specific target environment in mind, you will need to assume that your operations team will have deployed and configured that same environment to support your application and data workload.
-If they missed any items, your application will either not load or may error during runtime.
+By building the application and database with a specific target environment in mind, it will need to be assumed that the operations team will have deployed and configured that same environment to support the application and data workload.
+If they missed any items, the application will either not load or may error during runtime.

 Containers solve the potential issue of misconfiguration of the target environment.
-By containerizing your application and data, you are ensured that your application will run exactly as you intended it.
+By containerizing the application and data, it will ensured that the application will run exactly as intended.
 Containers can also more easily be scaled using tools such as Kubernetes.

-Containerizing your application and data layer can be relatively complex, but once you have the build environment setup and working, you can push container updates very quickly to multi-region load-balanced environments.
+Containerizing an application and data layer can be relatively complex, but once the build environment is setup and working, it is possible to push container updates very quickly to multi-region load-balanced environments.

 To perform deployments using Docker, reference the [Migrate to Docker Containers] article.
+This article containerizes the Laravel sample application and its MySQL database as separate containers that communicate through the Docker runtime on the VM instance.

 ## Azure Container Instances (ACI)

-After you have migrated your application and data layers to containers, you must then select a hosting target for your containers.
+After application and data layers are migrated to containers, a hosting target must be selected to run the containers.
 A simple way to deploy a container is to use Azure Container Instances (ACI).

 Azure Container Instances can deploy one container at a time or multiple containers to keep the application, API, and data contained in the same resource.

 To implement this deployment, reference the [Migrate to Azure Container Instances (ACI)] article.
+This article serves the Laravel app and MySQL database containers on ACI.
+It also utilizes an Azure File Share to persist data.

 ## App Service Containers

-TODO
+Developers can extend the benefits of App Service, like scalability, elasticity, and simple CI/CD integration, to their containerized apps using App Service for Containers.
+This offering supports individual containers and multi-container apps through Docker Compose files.
+Containers give teams added flexibility beyond the platforms supported directly by App Service.

 To perform deployments using Azure App Service containers, reference the [Migrate to Azure App Service Containers] article.
+This example deploys both the database and web app containers to App Service for Containers.

 ## Azure Kubernetes Service (AKS)